-The device server or application client may abandon the IKEv2-SCSI CCS before the SA is created (see 5.13.5).
+When an error is encountered, the device server or application client may abandon the IKEv2-SCSI CCS before the SA is created (see 5.13.4.11).

-The device server shall maintain state for the IKEv2-SCSI CCS from the time the Key Exchange step SECURITY PROTOCOL OUT command is completed with GOOD status until one of the following occurs:

-- a) The IKEv2-SCSI CCS completes successfully; - b) A command in the IKEv2-SCSI CCS is terminated with a status other than one of those shown in table x2 (see 5.13.5); or or

-- c) The number of seconds specified in the IKEV2-SCSI PROTOCOL TIMEOUT field of the IKEV2-SCSI Timeout Values payload (see 7.7.3.5.14) in the Key Exchange step SECURITY PROTOCOL OUT parameter data elapses and none of the following commands have been received: - A) The next command in the IKEv2-SCSI CCS; or - B) A REQUEST SENSE command;
+- The device server shall maintain state for the IKEv2-SCSI CCS on a given I_T_L nexus from the time the Key Exchange step SECURITY PROTOCOL OUT command is completed with GOOD status until one of the following occurs: - a) The IKEv2-SCSI CCS completes successfully; - b) The IKEv2-SCSI CCS is abandoned as described in 5.13.4.11; - c) The SA being created by the IKEv2-SCSI CCS is deleted as described in 5.13.4.12; - d) The number of seconds specified in the IKEV2-SCSI PROTOCOL TIMEOUT field of the IKEV2-SCSI Timeout Values payload (see 7.7.3.5.15) in the Key Exchange step SECURITY PROTOCOL OUT parameter data elapses and none of the following commands have been received: - A) The next command in the IKEv2-SCSI CCS; or - B) A REQUEST SENSE command; - or

-- d) One of the following event-related conditions (see SAM-4) occurs:
+- e) One of the following event-related SCSI device conditions (see SAM-4) occurs:

 - A) Power cycle;

 - B) Hard reset;

 - C) Logical unit reset; or

 - D) I_T nexus loss.